The information on this page is correct as at 17/04/2026 to the best of Contentsquare's understanding.

 One major benefit of Contentsquare over Adobe Analytics is that it’s designed to be easy-to-use out-of-the-box for all teams:

-Data autocapture: Contentsquare automatically captures user interactions on your sites and apps.
+Data autocapture: Contentsquare automatically captures user interactions on your sites and apps

 This democratizes data analysis across your organization, enabling every team member to derive actionable insights quickly and easily.

-Ask your analytics anything with Contentsquare AI
+Ask your analytics anything with Contentsquare Sense AI

-Contentsquare has robust Digital Experience Monitoring (DEM) tools to help you find, prioritize, and share issues quickly.
+Frustration impacts 2 in 5 retail sessions—that’s a lot of business lost to bugs and poor UX.
+Contentsquare has robust Experience Monitoring tools to help you find, prioritize, and share issues quickly.
 You get

-Error Analysis—surface and rank technical issues on your sites and apps
+Error Analysis: surface and rank technical issues on your sites and apps

-Speed Analysis—measure the impact of performance on business metrics
+Speed Analysis: measure the impact of performance on business metrics

-Session Replay—watch where users get stuck and get context and buy-in for fixes
+Session Replay: watch where users get stuck and get context and buy-in for fixes

-Frustration Score—automatically find and prioritize what to redesign based on business impact
+Frustration Score: automatically find and prioritize what to redesign based on business impact

-Impact Quantification—prioritize any issue by quantifying its effect on metrics like clicks, conversions, and revenue
+Impact Quantification: prioritize any issue by quantifying its effect on metrics like clicks, conversions, and revenue

-Smart alerts—AI and manual alerts to spot issues before they affect performance
+Smart alerts: AI and manual alerts to spot issues before they affect performance

 You can track errors in Adobe Analytics, but doing so is more of a work-around than a main use case: